 Because of agricultural herbicides and other human interference with nature, milkweed plants are not as widely available for monarchs these days.
 Click here to learn more about different types of milkweed you can grow to help future generations of these butterflies.

-Many wild milkweed plants, often considered weeds, will grow happily wherever they sprout without any ?help? from gardeners.
-Though many milkweed plants need only the help of Mother Nature, this article will cover winter care of milkweed and if it?s necessary.
+Many wild milkweed plants, often considered weeds, will grow happily wherever they sprout without any "help" from gardeners.
+Though many milkweed plants need only the help of Mother Nature, this article will cover winter care of milkweed and whether it's necessary.